programme*

 reviews and quotes

-About Lavinia’s album Metamorphosis – The Hours
+About Lavinia Meijers’s album Metamorphosis – The Hours

 And once again, harpist Lavinia Meijer hits the bull’s eye!
 With her fourth solo album, she brings a fantastic new color to the music of Philip Glass.
 The music proves exceptionally suited to the harp, resulting in a mesmerizing recital in which Meijer combines selections from Glassworks (1982) and The Hours (2002) with Metamorphosis (1988).